kyma-incubator/reconciler/README.md

 ## 8.1 Logging

-The reconciler is following the recommended approach for [consistent logging in Kyma](https://github.com/kyma-project/community/tree/main/concepts/observability-consistent-logging).
+The reconciler follows the recommended approach for [consistent logging in Kyma](https://github.com/kyma-project/community/tree/main/concepts/observability-consistent-logging).

 [ZAP library](https://github.com/uber-go/zap) is used and generating log messages.
 Default output channel is `STDERR`.